 You don’t need to do it alone.

-This brings me Memoir Academy.
+This brings me 90 Day Memoir.
 I’ve been working on this course for over a year, since submitting the final draft of A Letter From Paris and wanting to create something that provided everything I had to hunt and fish and collate together to fully support me as I wrote my book.

 Make this the year you get your memoir ready for submission.